Lokono language: Grammar

+Verbs

+Arawak verbs are classified either as 'event' or 'non-event' (aka 'stative') verbs.
+Most stative verbs express adjectival meanings, similarly to in a number of Native American languages, genetic clarification aside.
+Event verbs require subjects, and may take objects.

+There are two exceptional classes of verb - the copula to 'to be' (which has no semantic relation with the article to, aside from that the copula is often omitted around the article), and a dummy verb.
+This dummy verb "behaves morphologically like an event verb".

+Pronouns

 The personal pronouns are shown below.
 The forms on the left are free forms, which can stand alone.
 The forms on the right are bound forms (prefixes), which must be attached to the front of a verb, a noun, or a postposition.